Makenzie Ellsworth is a paraplegic, but that only describes one aspect of who she is at age 29.

 For more about the film, go to makingsense-film.com.

 In her role at St. Luke’s, Makenzie Ellsworth helps people with weight management, and she helps lead the St. Luke’s weight-loss challenge.
-She also is involved with the Lifestyle Medicine department and helps facilitate Community Health Improvement Program (CHIP), which helps employees and community members achieve their lifestyle goals.
+She also is involved with the Lifestyle Medicine department and helps facilitate Complete Health Improvement Program (CHIP), which helps employees and community members achieve their lifestyle goals.

 “I have a Master’s in public health, and my whole goal is to make the healthy choice the easy choice,” she said.